 Performing a fuel system leak test

-Inspection for leaks should be done from every connection point from the generator to the supply source.
+Inspection for leaks should be done at every connection point from the generator to the supply source.

 The test will identify possible leaks at all connection points (A).